 Everyone loves peanut butter and chocolate, so this layered fudge is always a hit with family and friends.
 I found the recipe about 15 years ago and have been making it for the holidays ever since.

-- 1 tablespoon plus 1/2 cup butter, divided
+- 1 tablespoon plus 1/2 cup butter (no substitutes), divided

 - 4-1/2 cups sugar

 - 1 can (12 ounces) evaporated milk

 - 2 cups peanut butter chips, divided

 - 1 teaspoon vanilla extract